Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgAttachFromResponse"></a>

 ### MsgAttachFromResponse
+Deprecated: do not use

 MsgAttachFromResponse is the Msg/AttachFrom response type.

-Note: deprecated